mcfnord/rml/src/busto.md

 Farina, Robnett and his superiors in the Civil Division<sup>12</sup> and was questioned about his conversations with the Sheriff about the new suspect.
-Adams, who was the DPA assigned to the PCSD, said that his communications with the Sheriff were privileged and he could not disclose them unless the Sheriff waived the privilege.
-Lindquist dismissed Adams and asked the Sheriff to join the meeting, where Lindquist and his staff requested he waive the privilege.
+Adams, who was the DPA assigned to the PCSD, said that his communications with the Sheriff were privileged and he could not disclose them unless the Sheriff waived the privilege. <mark>Lindquist dismissed Adams and asked the Sheriff to join the meeting, where **Lindquist and his staff requested he waive the privilege**.
 The Sheriff refused.
-Lindquist summoned Adams again and asked him to produce other evidence about the investigation of the “Craig’s List” suSpeet.
-Adams said that Lindquist and the others were upset at the existence of another suspect that could exonerate Nissen.
-They were also “very pissed off” at him for not disclosing the privileged communication about the alternative suspect; and, they told him he was not a “team player“ because he had a duty to inform them about anything that could affect the PCPAO.
+Lindquist summoned Adams again and asked him to produce other evidence about the investigation of the “Craig’s List” suspect.
+Adams said that **Lindquist and the others were upset at the existence of another suspect that could exonerate Nissen**.
+They were also “very pissed off” at him for not disclosing the privileged communication about the alternative suspect; and, they told him he was not a “team player“ because he had a duty to inform them about anything that could affect the PCPAO.</mark>

 Robnett confirmed that Lindquist was very unhappy with Adams because of his refusal to disclose his conversations with the Sheriff.
-Lindquist complained that Adams was not effectively communicating the Prosecutor’s position to the PCSD and suggested to Doug Vanscoy, Adams” supervisor, that Adams” office needed to be moved back to the PCPAO because he was getting too cozy with the PCSD.<sup>13</sup> Lindquist also suggested that Adams should be replaced at the PCSD and possibly terminated.<sup>14</sup> Adams, knowing that he had angered Lindquist, soon thereafter took a position as a Pierce County Superior Court Commissioner and left the PCPAO after 20 years in his position.
+Lindquist complained that Adams was not effectively communicating the Prosecutor’s position to the PCSD and suggested to Doug Vanscoy, Adams” supervisor, that Adams” office needed to be moved back to the PCPAO because he was getting too cozy with the PCSD.<sup>13</sup> Lindquist also suggested that Adams should be replaced at the PCSD and possibly terminated.<sup>14</sup> <mark>Adams, knowing that he had angered Lindquist, soon thereafter took a position as a Pierce County Superior Court Commissioner and left the PCPAO after 20 years in his position.</mark>

 Finally, Mike Sonnnerfeld, the DPA assigned to the PCSD, said that Penner sent him a letter inquiring about PIE information involving Wood.
 He said that he used the PCSD’s internal